jupozuelo/Software-Engineering/System_Design.md

 It was through building the web and desktop applications that the object orientated aspects of the design were truly understood; each sprint brought a more sophisticated approach to cross-communication.

-*Figure 2: UML diagram of the entire system:*
+*Figure 2: UML diagram of the entire system*

 <p align="center">
   <img src="https://github.com/jupozuelo/Software-Engineering/blob/master/Software_Design_Images/UML2.png" alt="UML2" width="80%"/>